 The UAE is ranked as the leading country in gender parity in the Arab world, according to the World Economic Forum’s 2022 Global Gender Gap report.
-This achievement comes from the country’s fundamental belief that women and men are equal partners in society.
-Through a series of public and private sector initiatives, women are playing an increasingly stronger role in business, government and STEM fields.
+This achievement comes from the country’s fundamental belief that women and men are equal partners in society, which is reflected in a range of public and private initiatives, paving the way for women to excel across all industries, especially in business, government and STEM fields.

 Gender equality is of paramount importance in the UAE, and the Constitution of the UAE guarantees equal rights for both men and women.
 As a leader of equality in economics, government, education and health, the UAE has been named one of the region’s pioneers.

 Under the Constitution, women enjoy the same legal status, claim to titles, access to education, the right to practice professions, and the right to inherit property as men.
 Women are also guaranteed the same access to employment, health and family welfare facilities.